Houses in Peru are beautiful and one-of-a-kind! Just like Casa P12. Let’s take look at this wonderful home!

 The Casa P12 is perched in Lima, Peru.
 And it isn’t just perched there ordinarily but it is perched with poise and beauty.
-First glance at it will captivate your attention for it has some distinct feature in it that other homes may not have.
+At first glance, it will captivate your attention for it has some distinct feature in it that other homes may not have.

 You may wonder what the area above is as it is covered with a wooden trellis.
 That is the terrace of the house as the designer calls it.
 Yes, an entire area for the terrace.